Mission, Texas

-Mission is a city in Hidalgo County, Texas, United States.
-Its population was 77,058 at the 2010 census and an estimated 84,331 in 2019.
+Mission is a city in Hidalgo County, in the US state of Texas, United States.
+Its population was 85,778 at the 2020 census and an estimated 86,635 in 2022.
 Mission is part of the McAllen–Edinburg–Mission and Reynosa–McAllen metropolitan areas.

 Geography

 Mission is in southern Hidalgo County.
 It is bordered to the east by McAllen, the largest city in the county, to the north by Palmhurst, to the west by Palmview, and to the south by the Mexico–United States border along the Rio Grande.

 The Interstate 2/U.S. Route 83 freeway passes through Mission, south of the center of town.
 The highway leads east 5 mi to downtown McAllen and 41 mi to Harlingen.
 Interstate 2 ends 7 mi west of Mission; US 83 leads west 34 mi to Rio Grande City.

 According to the United States Census Bureau, Mission has a total area of 88.2 km2, of which 0.2 sqkm, or 0.20%, is covered by water.